 Roughly 25 million Americans are shift workers with rotating or irregular work schedules.
 Many of them work in retail, but they also work in food service, personal care, and the service sector.

-persona = 100 people in real life
+= 100 people in real life

 That’s about the same number of people as the population of Texas.